Go to the first, previous, next, last section, table of contents.

 SIGTSTP

-Commands run as a result of command substitution ignore these keyboard-generated job control signals
+ignored for commands run as a result of command substitution

 To prevent the shell from sending the SIGHUP signal to a particular job, it should be removed from the jobs table with disown (see Job Control) or marked to not receive SIGHUP using disown -h.